 You can use Hootsuite to schedule social media posts throughout the week, MailChimp to send out a monthly newsletter, and even Due.com to invoice recurring clients.
 Scheduling these tasks frees you up from doing them on a daily or weekly basis.
 This means you have time to focus your energy somewhere else.

 Finally, don’t forget to include some time for yourself.
-Whether it’s just five minutes to mediate, an hour to workout, or monthly night out with friends or family, you need time to clear your head and enjoy yourself or you’re just going to get burnt out.
+It may be just five minutes to mediate, an hour to workout, or monthly night out with friends or family.
+Regardless, you need time to clear your head and enjoy yourself or you’re just going to get burnt out.